azmiruddin-143/B5-Assignment-1/README.md

 ---

 # What is the use of enums in TypeScript?
 Provide an example of a numeric and string enum.

-## enum (full form: enumeration) is a feature of TypeScript that allows us to create a group of specific values ​​— so that we don't have to write them over and over again, and the code is cleaner and safer.

-## Suppose I'm building an app where the user selects their favorite day.
-I want the user to only enter Monday, Tuesday, Wednesday — nothing else.

-## Now, if I use the string ("Monday") directly, there's a risk of typos or incorrect strings.
-For example, someone might write "Monday".

-## Now if I use enum, I will decide in advance what values ​​the user can provide.
+## enum (full form: enumeration) is a feature of TypeScript that allows us to create a group of specific values ​​— so that we don't have to write them over and over again, and the code is cleaner and safer.Suppose I'm building an app where the user selects their favorite day.
+I want the user to only enter Monday, Tuesday, Wednesday — nothing else.Now, if I use the string ("Monday") directly, there's a risk of typos or incorrect strings.
+For example, someone might write "Monday".Now if I use enum, I will decide in advance what values ​​the user can provide.
 This increases type safety.

-# Example

 ## Enum Example

 ```ts
 enum FavoriteDay {